WeberNick/vector-space-retrieval/README.md

 |          --dimensions | Number of dimensions used by the random projections                 | 1000                         | unsigned int      |
 |                --seed | Seed, used for random projections and cluster leader election       | 1                            | unsigned int      |

 The `run.sh` script executes the binary with our recommended parameters (`--dimensions 5000 --tiers 100`), initializes logging for the project (`--trace`) and starts the evaluation mode.
-In addition it takes an optional parameter `-t`, which will cause the unit test to be executed.
 If you want to run the application with your own parameters please run the binary without the `run.sh` script:

 ```
 ./bin/evsr_run [your command line arguments]